-From Mount Fuji: How to Get to the Snow Monkey Park
+From Mount Fuji: How To Get To The Snow Monkey Park

+Standing by itself, Mount Fuji is just one of the high mountain peaks that define Central Japan and the grand introduction to a region we hope you will want to explore more, including the Jigokudani Monkey Park.
 Though both in Central Japan, the mountain and the monkey park are separated by a large distance and there is no direct public transport between them.
 Japan’s excellent public transport system makes the journey in multiple steps however when looking to visit both the mountain and the monkeys, making use of a private charter is a great option, allowing you to combine your visit to Mount Fuji and the monkeys with other regional attractions and activities – see below for details.

 There is no direct route using public transport from Mount Fuji to the monkey park.
 Making the journey will require visitors to make multiple transfers and ultimately, go through Nagano City via Matsumoto or Omiya in greater Tokyo.
 We recommend doing so via Matsumoto.
 The train services are more suited to travelers with luggage and doing so allows you to incorporate other destinations and activities in Central Japan into your itinerary, rather than head back into the crowds and congestion of Tokyo.

-2 / Once at Otsuki Station, take the Limited Express Kaiji service to Kofu Station – 35 minutes / JP1620 – and switch to the Limited Express Azusa bound for Matsumoto Station – 60 to 75 minutes / JPY3560*.
+2 / Once at Otsuki Station, take the Limited Express Kaiji service to Kofu Station – 35 minutes / JP1,620 – and switch to the Limited Express Azusa bound for Matsumoto Station – 60 to 75 minutes / JPY3,560*.

 4 / Once at Nagano Station, follow the directions below.

-*It should be noted that some Limited Express Azusa services stop at Otsuki Station, allowing visitors to head directly to Matsumoto – 100 minutes / JPY4220.
+*It should be noted that some Limited Express Azusa services stop at Otsuki Station, allowing visitors to head directly to Matsumoto – 100 minutes / JPY4,220.
 If one of these services lines-up with your travel itinerary feel free to use it however due to limited number of Azusa services stopping at Otsuki Station, most visitors will need to use the Limited Express Kaiji service to Kofu Station and then transfer to the Limited Express Azusa bound for Matsumoto.

 2 / From Shinjuku Station, take the JR Shonan-Shinjuku Line or JR Saikyo/Kawagoe Line Rapid service to Omiya Station – 30 minutes / JPY480**.

-3 / From Omiya Station, take the Hokuriku Shinkansen to Nagano – 55 to 75 minutes / JPY6780 (depending on which service you choose).
+3 / From Omiya Station, take the Hokuriku Shinkansen to Nagano – 55 to 75 minutes / JPY6,780 (depending on which service you choose).

 4 / Once at Nagano Station, follow the directions below.